gbroques/syntorial-notes/README.md

     1. Set Cutoff Knob to darkest point.
     2. Set Envelope Amount Knob to brightest point.
     3. Set the Attack.
+* Amp release needs to be the same or greater than the filter release to hear it.
+    * Set the amp envelope first as it's easier to hear *volume* changes.

 ### On Your Own